keboola/connection-docs/tutorial/onboarding/cheat-sheet/index.md

 ### Optimizing with Parallelization
 To optimize the overall runtime of your pipeline, consider employing parallelization to execute multiple configurations simultaneously.
 It's essential to recognize that while parallelization can significantly reduce the total runtime, each individual job consumes credits independently.
 Therefore, parallelization is a tool for optimizing the execution timeline rather than cost.

-**Where to Apply Parallelization:**
+**Where to apply parallelization:**

-1. **Flow Level:** Within a Flow, tasks can be organized into phases for parallel execution.
+1. **Flow level:** Within a flow, tasks can be organized into phases for parallel execution.
 2. **Components:** For [row-based components](/components/#configuration-rows), you can set parallelization.
 Examples include database e extractors (data sources), where multiple tables share the same credentials.
 Configuration rows allow for parallel execution, and this can be configured in the component UI.

 > [!TIP]